 *This post may contain affiliate links.
 Meaning, I get a commission if you purchase through my links, at no cost to you.
 Read the full disclosure here.

-Food can have a bigger impact on the health & condition of your skin than anti-aging skincare thanks to some very special 'beauty nutrients' that directly benefit your skin, hair & nails
+Food can have a bigger impact on the health & condition of your skin than any anti-aging product. skincare thanks to some very special 'beauty nutrients' that directly benefit your skin, hair & nails

 I often get asked about the best foods and supplements to improve the condition of my client's skin.
 While a varied diet is the best way to ensure you are getting all the nutrients your body needs, there are also key 'beauty' nutrients that directly benefit your skin, hair and nails.
 On the flip side, there are foods that do the exact opposite!